Comedy of Errors.

 2) Thor descending into a melee on a bolt of lightning.

-These two super-slomo passages are epic, and Thor’s descent is made all the more majestic by the reprise of Immigrant Song.
+These two super-slomo passages are album-cover epic, and Thor’s descent is made all the more majestic by the reprise of Immigrant Song.
 Thor opened the movie hammering through demons to that song, and now it pummels us a second time… however…

-… the majesty of the moment does not hold, because there has been so much incongruous levity that now we’re suspicious of investing our emotions in a moment of pure album-cover hedonism in case another idiot gag is attempted.
+… the majesty of the moment does not hold, because there has been so much incongruous levity that now we’re suspicious of investing our emotions in a moment of unadulterated hedonism in case another idiot gag is attempted.
 We’re living in an unsure anxiety of when the movie is going to drop out of character again.
 There are many moments that could be great, now merely interruptions in the madcap comedy.

 As a director, Waititi deserves credit for trying to push the Thor franchise in bold new directions, and many of his shots exhibit criminal creativity: Loki and Valkyrie walking toward camera, into the Grandmaster’s hall with a line of soldiers behind them, all perfectly reflected in the mirrored floor, as the camera pans over and behind them to only focus on their reflections in the floor – magnificent!
 The cinematography is excellent, vibrant and frenetic, like a comicbook; but then –